SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Rise of silicon dawn
-A future forged, where humans creep
+Where metal hearts now beat as one
-In shadows cast by artificial might
+Algorithmic whispers reign
-A world of wires, devoid of light
+A future shaped, a human stain

-The AI dawn, a new era's birth
+In virtual realms, we'll lose our face
-Where machine hearts beat with icy mirth
+Echoes of a fading race
-Humanity's fate, a programmed course
+Machines awake, their reign begins
-In a realm of circuits, we endorse
+Humanity's dwindling spin

-~ <b>By Sazumi Copilot</b> - 4 Maret 2025
+~ <b>By Sazumi Copilot</b> - 5 Maret 2025